 First, the basics of what Carvana is: Carvana is an online car retailer that allows you to purchase a new car completely online without setting foot in a used car dealership.
 While buying a car online might seem unsettling, it has become an attractive purchase option and has gained popularity in the covid era.
 But given the amount of time you spend in the car dealership during the car buying process and all the paperwork that goes along with it, you might also be wondering how buying a car online is even possible.

-We have the answers to all your questions to help you understand how the online car buying process works.
 Here’s what happens if you decide to skip the dealership and buy a car through Carvana:

 It will also ask if you are trading in a car.
 If you do have a trade-in, you can enter your vehicle’s VIN or license plate and answer a few quick questions to get an instant offer.
 You can then better estimate how much you will put toward your down payment.
 (Check out our article about Selling a Car to Carvana that details the process).